Did Early Christians Believe that Humans Possessed Immortality?

 They have taught Satan's first lie that man is an immortal soul (Armstrong HW.
 Mystery of the Ages, 1983).

-It was Greek philosophers, such as the the pagan Plato, who taught that humans are “immortal souls” living in a fleshly body which is merely a temporary cloak that has been put around us.
+These notions passed on to Greek philosophers, such as the 'educated' pagan Plato, who taught that humans are “immortal souls” living in a fleshly body which is merely a temporary cloak that has been put around us.
+And then nearly two centuries after Jesus came, people like Clement and Origen of Alexandria pushed it.

 Sadly, non-COG groups have tended to accept various doctrines that pagan Greeks held in preference to those of the Bible.
 And the truth is still known in the 21st century.
 Notice the following (bolding mine):